microsoft/Windows-driver-samples/general/toaster/umdf2/README.md

 ---
 topic: sample
-description: An iterative series of samples that demonstrate driver development using UMDF version 2.
+description: "An iterative series of samples that demonstrate driver development using UMDF version 2."
 languages:
 - cpp
 products: